techmovie/easy-upload/README-en.md

 * Support grabbing Douban movie description based on IMDB info, when some domestic sites requires Douban info in reproducing from international sites.
 * Allow filling info on upload page by unified yaml config of the site, making it easier to add an unsupported site.
 If you want to add an unsupported site, please turn to [Site Configuration Rules](https://github.com/techmovie/easy-upload/wiki/How-to-Add-Unsupported-Sites)
 * Support quick search of current resource, and the site for searching is configurable.
+* Support batch uploading screenshots to ptpimg, which can solve the problem that screenshots of some sites cannot be displayed on other sites

 ## Settings
 * Click the gear wheel icon to open settings panel.